Order Code GFATS Glial Fibrillary Acidic Protein Alpha Subunit Antibody, Immunofluorescence Titer Assay, Serum

 Method Description

-The patient's sample is tested by a standardized indirect immunofluorescence assay (IFA) that uses a composite frozen section of mouse cerebellum, kidney, and gut tissues.
-After incubation with sample and washing, fluorescein-conjugated goat antihuman IgG is applied.
+The patient's specimen is tested by a standardized immunofluorescence assay that uses a composite frozen section of mouse cerebellum, kidney, and gut tissues.
+After incubation with the specimen and washing, fluorescein-conjugated goat-antihuman IgG is applied.
 Neuron-specific autoantibodies are identified by their characteristic fluorescence staining patterns.
-Samples that are scored positive for any neuronal nuclear or cytoplasmic autoantibody are titrated to an endpoint.
-Interference by coexisting non-neuron-specific autoantibodies can usually be eliminated by serologic absorption.(Yu Z, Kryzer TJ, Griesmann GE, et al: CRMP-5 neuronal autoantibody: marker of lung cancer and thymoma-related autoimmunity.
-Ann Neurol 2001;49:146-154)
+Specimens that are scored positive for any neuronal nuclear or cytoplasmic autoantibody are titrated.
+Interference by coexisting non-neuron-specific autoantibodies can usually be eliminated by serologic absorption.(Honorat JA, Komorowski L, Josephs KA, et al. IgLON5 antibody: Neurological accompaniments and outcomes in 20 patients.
+Neurol Neuroimmunol Neuroinflamm.
+2017;4(5):e385.
+Published 2017 Jul 18. doi:10.1212/NXI.0000000000000385)

 Day(s) Performed